Édouard de Pomiane’s Tomatoes Á La Polonaise

 “I dedicate this book to Mme X asking for ten minutes of her kind attention”

 – there must be a good story behind that.
-I wonder if it is the same Madame X who was ruined after John Singer Sargent painted a beautiful but risqué portrait of her with daringly bare shoulders (see bottom of this post)?
+I wonder if it is the same Madame X who was ruined after John Singer Sargent painted a beautiful but risqué portrait of her with daringly bare shoulders (see below)?
 Within The Golden Hour is a ballet inspired by that painting with music by Mark Anthony Turnage.
 First performed in San Francisco in 2008 it’s coming to the ROH in February 2016.
-Again, go to the bottom of this post and see the embedded video.
+Go to the bottom of this post and see the embedded video.

 But first – why ‘polonaise’?
 What does it mean?